fudoki-abe/mine-all-the-bitcoin/README.md

 This attack takes just 13 steps around the actual bitcoin network and works through social perceptions & market forces.
 The attack is basically free, but it is a lot of work and it wouldn't be easy.
 It may not be sustainable from a practical or legal perspective.
 It's also not clear if it hasn't been tried already.

 There are some loose ends in the 13th step, with some unanswered questions laid out.
 Maybe someone will solve it and make it a longer term solution... but there are counter measures outline as well.
-And perhaps the most important question is *How much money would people accept to live in a world without real decentralized bitcoin?*
+And perhaps the most important question is *How much money would people accept to live in a world without a functional decentralized bitcoin?*

 Let's try to keep is fun, but also true to what might actually happen.